Episode 323: Agile Burnout - How to Avoid Fatigue on Your Agile Team (Premium)

 Do you use an Agile project management approach?
 And have you maybe noticed a certain fatigue -- an Agile burnout, a Scrum burnout in your team?

 Well, Agile is indeed an excellent methodology that is responsive to business changes with quick turnaround and highly visible results.
-But at the same time, the pace of a project using Agile is relentless.
+But at the same time, the pace of a project using scrum project management -- or any Agile approch -- is relentless.
 It never seems to stop and this is potentially one of the biggest agile project management issues that the team may face.
 Unlike Waterfall there are very few built-in times for team members to catch their collective breath and celebrate milestones.
+Perhaps project managers in a Waterfall environment would disagree, but I think you can see what I mean.

 This Scrum burnout was the basis of the article Agile Fatigue written by Kim Wasson https://www.linkedin.com/in/kimwasson.
 It’s a relatively short article that contains some good tips on how to combat this effect.
 So in our interview just now we are going to talk about the following symptoms: